Jalan Tuanku Abdul Rahman

 Jalan Tuanku Abdul Rahman (formerly Batu Road) is a major one-way road in Kuala Lumpur, Malaysia.
 The road is named after the first Yang di-Pertuan Agong, Tuanku Abdul Rahman of Negeri Sembilan.

 Attractions

-On the shoulders of this road are pre-war buildings with unique features that have been preserved.
-Retail shops like GS Gill, P. Lal and PH Henry have locations here.
+The shoulders of this road are lined by pre-war buildings with unique features that have been preserved.
+Retail shops like KSGILLS, GS Gill, P. Lal and PH Henry have locations here.
 Modern shopping complexes are the Sogo and Maju Junction.

-Every Saturday between 5 pm to 10 pm, Lorong Tuanku Abdul Rahman is closed to vehicles to make room for the night market that offers a variety of fabrics, textiles, clothing, domestic items and food at attractive prices.
+Every Saturday between 5 pm to 10 pm, Lorong Tuanku Abdul Rahman is closed to vehicles to make room for a night market that offers a variety of fabrics, textiles, clothing, domestic items and food at attractive prices.